xebialabs/blueprints/README.md

 The official blueprints are hosted on our distribution site and are published using the internal [Jenkins Job](https://jenkins-ng.xebialabs.com/jenkinsng/job/XL%20Devops%20As%20Code/job/Blueprints%20Release/) which is triggered manually.

-Run `publish.py` script to update the S3 bucket for development.
+Run `publish.py` script to update the S3 bucket for development availabvle at [https://s3.amazonaws.com/xl-cli/blueprints](https://s3.amazonaws.com/xl-cli/blueprints)

 ### Prerequisites